novatia/SunTestingBox/README.md

 Set maximum event brightness  0->255

 You can set those values also using serial port.
+Note.
+In order to use Arduino ETH shields with modern switches, if something is not working as intended, try to force 100M Full duplex mode on the desired port.

 #Fireball generator
 A very simple program used to spawn different fireball settings.